michisco/starter-hugo-academic/content/project/cubic-stylization-on-meshlab/index.md

 * study the cubic stylization proposed in the paper "Cubic stylization" by Hsueh-Ti Derek Liu and Alec Jacobson
 * implement it via the C++ VCG library as a new filter plugin for the 3D mesh processing software MeshLab

+This plugin is in the official [MeshLab release](https://github.com/cnr-isti-vclab/meshlab/discussions/1449)